 COMPLAINTS AND STANDARDS

-Central Equine Vets take all complaints very seriously and our Partners Malcolm Corsar and Matthew Hanks will happily discuss any grievances in person, via telephone or in writing in the first instance.
+Central Equine Vets take all complaints very seriously and our Partners Malcolm Corsar, Matthew Hanks and Holly Marshall will happily discuss any grievances in person, via telephone or in writing in the first instance.

 OWNERSHIP OF RECORDS